Skip to content

 "https://api.seenode.com/v1/applications/$SEENODE_APPLICATION_ID/deployments"

-This pipeline defines a deploy stage that runs a script to trigger a new deployment on Seenode.
+This pipeline defines a deploy stage that runs a script to trigger a new deployment on seenode.
 It uses a minimal curl image to execute the request.
 The job is configured to run only on pushes to the main branch.

 3. Commit and Push